FrentzenChandra/pos-acen/README.md

   * `adapter` folder is for storing the adapter struct which holds `driving adapters` and `driven adapters`.
     * **driving adapters** are the adapters that will be used in the API handler to interact with the service. e.g. Rest Server, CLI, Admin GUI.
     * **driven adapters** are the adapters that will be used in the service to interact with the repository.
-  * `infrastucture` folder is for storing the infrastructure packages of the API server.
+  * `config` folder is for storing the infrastructure packages of the API server.
     * **config.go** is for storing the configuration the service needs.
     * **logging.go** is for storing the logger configuration.
   * `module` folder is for storing the modules of the API server that contains the entity, repository, service, and handler of a module.